lightward/mechanic-tasks/docs/report-toaster-shipstation-integration/README.md

 2. The shipping cost is recorded as the shipping cost + insurance cost.
 You can update the task code to change this logic.
 3. ShipStation does not store the "#" with the order name.
 So the task strips this out.

-See your [ShipStation Settings](https://ss.shipstation.com/#/settings/api) to retrieve the API Key and Password to use in the task options.
+See your [ShipStation settings](https://ss.shipstation.com/#/settings/api) to retrieve the API Key and Password to use in the task options.

 This task can be run manually as a test by entering an order name.

-See the [Report Toaster](https://learn.mechanic.dev/platform/integrations/report-toaster) section in the Mechanic docs for more information on updating costs.
+See the [Mechanic documentation for Report Toaster](https://learn.mechanic.dev/platform/integrations/report-toaster) for more information on updating costs.

 ## Installing this task